jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-09-championship-weekend/draft/chapter-04.md

 The next two hours passed in a blur of celebration.

-Food appearedpizza, wings, someone's attempt at homemade nachos that was more cheese than chip.
+Food appeared—pizza, wings, someone's attempt at homemade nachos that was more cheese than chip.
 Sophia found herself starving, eating more than she had in weeks while surrounded by friends all talking about summer plans and MIT and how crazy the whole court situation had been.

 "I still can't believe Robert just walked out," one of Ethan's teammates said.
-"Like, his son just won legal freedom and he couldn't even stick around to"
+"Like, his son just won legal freedom and he couldn't even stick around to—"

 "We're not talking about that tonight," Sophia interrupted firmly.
 The guy looked chagrined.